Stuycs-K/final-project-8-fangl-lia/README.md

 description of these rules is given at the end of these instructions.

-To aim a shot, the cue stick's direction follows the mouse, and there is a guideline that marks the trajectory of the cue ball.
+To aim a shot, the cue stick's direction follows the mouse, and there is a guideline that marks the trajectory of the cue (white) ball.
 In order to make a shot, click to aim the cue stick.
 A power bar will appear on the left, and the direction will remain stationary.
 Clicking outside of the power bar will reset the direction and allow the player to aim again.
 Clicking inside of the power